5 Reasons Why Your PPC Leads Are Not Converting

 Because Google will show that ad to anyone who searches the query, regardless of intent.

+With the continued loosening of match types, Google can now match a query based on the perceived intent of a user.

+Someone could search for “heavy duty double-sided tape” and could be shown an ad for the original “industrial double-sided tape” keyword.

-It is up to your targeting parameters to narrow who sees the ad for this query.
+It is up to your targeting parameters to narrow down who sees the ad for this query.

-While the quantity of leads may decrease, the quality is likely to increase.
+While the number of leads may decrease, the quality will likely increase.

 Find additional ways to improve demographic targeting.

-5. Sometimes, a Company Just Isn’t a Good Fit
+5. Sometimes, A Company Just Isn’t A Good Fit

 There will always be leads that just aren’t a good fit for the client.

 No PPC program should be expected to drive 100% qualified leads.
+It’s just not possible with today’s automation in PPC campaigns.
+Ever heard of Performance Max?

 In relation to point #4, it’s always a good idea to re-evaluate the keywords a campaign is bidding on to improve the efficiency of an account.

-Go back to the basics and review original keywords.
+Go back to the basics and review original keywords vs. search terms.

-Has the industry changed in recent months or years and keyword relevancy changed?
+- Has the industry changed in recent months or years, and has keyword relevancy changed?

-By shifting keyword strategy to lower-volume, high-intent searches, this could lead to more high-quality leads.
+Shifting keyword strategy to lower-volume, high-intent searches could lead to more high-quality leads.

+However, there still needs to be a balance of quality and quantity of leads.

+If narrowing keywords is yielding better quality but falling short on quantity, it’s time to look for additional ways to expand the PPC program.

-Pulling It All Together
+Putting It All Together

-When a channel is responsible for driving quality leads but failing to do so, it’s easy to panic or place blame.
+When a channel like PPC is responsible for driving quality leads but fails to do so, it’s easy to panic or place blame.

-What isn’t always easy is taking a step back to evaluate all options.
+What isn’t always easy is taking a step back to evaluate all options – including involving other teams and asking hard questions.

-Better questions lead to better answers.

-By asking better questions with your clients, it can lead to untapped opportunities.
+Better questions lead to better answers and potential untapped opportunities.

 It’s a chance to understand the business better.

-Ultimately, these types of questions make you an invaluable asset to your client.
+Ultimately, these types of questions make you an invaluable asset to the business.